DavidZwitser/TideFlow/README.md

 Everything else will be interpreted following the pattern.
 Spaces in names will be removed.

 #### Options
-When you have specified what you want to send, but it's not available, the script will warn you about it once and give you the options that áre available like so:
+When you have specified what you want to send, but it's not available, the script will warn you about it once and give you the options that are available like so:
 ```
 WARNING: `banana` not available in sound 1/bd from 1,2 # bd -> *, orbit, banana
 WARNING: 1/bd has _id_, cps, cycle, delta, orbit and s available